 |Jean LeLoup & Bob Ponterio

-There are several Windows Live programs, but you can install only Windows Live Movie Maker if you wish.
-It is less powerful than many other programs for digital video editing, but it can handle the basics and it is easy to use
+Windows Live Movie Maker is less powerful than many other programs for digital video editing, but it can handle the basics and it is easy to use.
+In many ways, it resembles iMovie.

 There are also many other free or low cost simple video editors that are good enough for most school projects.
 AVS4you is an example: